 In the USA, the Natural Cycles mobile application has been adapted to the ability of medical professionals to remotely monitor the treatment process.
 This has been done to inform patients about possible symptoms of Coronavirus.

-The development of customer relationship management (CRM) systems based on a single multimedia platform combining hospital information systems (HIS), electronic health records (EHR), laboratory information management systems (LIMS), hospital web platforms and call centers is considered promising and reliable.
+The development of customer relationship management (CRM) systems based on a single multimedia platform combining hospital information systems (HIS), electronic health records (EHR), lims software, hospital web platforms, and call centers is considered promising and reliable.
+Using reliable LIMS software helps streamline laboratory workflows, manage data accurately, and integrate lab operations seamlessly with broader hospital IT systems.

 Options and Stages of Project Management for Business Administration